zhihanyang2022/tmixfit/README.md

 }
 ```

+This package is motivated by an exercise in Machine Learning: A Probabilistic Perspective by Kevin P. Murphy.
+I'd like to thank him for his great book.

 ## Example

 Here's an example of fitting a 4 component STMM on a 2-dimensional dataset containing 100,000 examples: